-BSi has conducted the First Annual Surveillance Assessment (ASA 1) of Sime Darby Plantation (RSPO membership No.: 1-0008-04-000-00), Chersonese Palm Oil Mill and supply base located in Kuala Kurau, Perak, Malaysia comprising one mill, four estates, support services and infrastructure.
+BSi has conducted the First Annual Surveillance Assessment (ASA 1) of Sime Darby Plantation (RSPO membership No.: 1-0008-04-000-00), Diamond Jubilee Palm Oil Mill and supply base located in Jasin, Malacca, Peninsular Malaysia comprising one mill, three estates, support services and infrastructure.

 The assessment was conducted in two stages.
-First stage was transfer assessment to transfer the existing RSPO certificate to BSi.
+First stage was a transfer assessment to transfer the existing RSPO certificate to BSi.
 The transfer assessment was conducted because the initial assessment was conducted by different Certification Body (Control Union Certification).
 Sime Darby decided to transfer the annual assessment to BSi.
-The transfer assessment was conducted as per BSi internal transfer assessment procedure on 3/9/2012 prior to the onsite assessment.
+The transfer assessment was conducted as per BSi internal transfer assessment procedure on 6/8/2012 prior to the onsite assessment.
 The existing RSPO certificate is valid until 4/10/2016.
 The decision to transfer the assessment was made by Sime Darby Plantation Sdn Bhd's management.
 Previous certification body's RSPO scheme manager was contacted by BSi Malaysia representative.
 Previous assessment report was obtain and verified with the previous Certification Body and found that there is no open Major NC or any other financial or payment issues.
-There was no objection from the previous Certification Body regarding the transfer assessment.
-The transfer assessment concludes that BSi can continue the Transfer of Certificate which allows the BSI to conduct the annual surveillance assessment and proceed to issue certificate of compliance.
+There was no objection from the previous Certification Body's RSPO Scheme Manager regarding the transfer of the certificate and assessment.
+The transfer assessment concludes that BSi can continue the Transfer of Certificate which allows BSI to conduct the annual surveillance assessment and proceed to issue certificate of compliance with the existing validity period.

 The second stage of the assessment was conducted onsite to assess the continuous compliance of the certification unit against the RSPO P&C MYNI: 2010; RSPO Certification System June 2007 (revised March 2011) including Annex 4: Procedures for Annual Surveillance; and Supply Chain Certification Standard: November 2011.
-The onsite assessment was conducted on 11 - 13 September 2012.
+The onsite assessment was conducted on 18 - 20 September 2012.

-Based on the assessment result and successful close out of the Major NC raised during the first annual surveillance assessment, BSi concludes that Chersonese Palm Oil Mill and supply base comply with the RSPO requirements [RSPO P&C MYNI-2010; RSPO Certification System June 2007 (revised March 2011) including Annex 4: Procedures for Annual Surveillance; and Supply Chain Certification Standard: November 2011, Module D - CPO Mills: Segregated.
+Based on the assessment result and successful close out of the Major NC raised during the first annual surveillance assessment, BSi concludes that Diamond Jubilee Palm Oil Mill and supply base comply with the RSPO requirements [RSPO P&C MYNI-2010; RSPO Certification System June 2007 (revised March 2011) including Annex 4: Procedures for Annual Surveillance; and Supply Chain Certification Standard: November 2011, Module D - CPO Mills: Segregated].

-BSi recommends the continuation of the approval of Chersonese Palm Oil Mill and supply base operations as a producer of RSPO Certified Sustainable Palm Oil.
+BSi recommends the continuation of the approval of Diamond Jubilee Palm Oil Mill and supply base operations as a producer of RSPO Certified Sustainable Palm Oil.